danlentz/cl-ctrie/readme.md

 ### Status

-All unit tests should succeed, and parallelism has been tested for 1, 2, 4, and 8 threads on an 8-core system (Dual Intel(R) Xeon(R) CPU E5462 @ 2.80GHz), SBCL version 1.0.57.56-2273f3a, and Mac OS X Server
+All tests should succeed; parallelism has been tested for 1, 2, 4, and 8 threads on an 8-core system (Dual Intel(R) Xeon(R) CPU
+E5462 @ 2.80GHz), SBCL version 1.0.57.56-2273f3a, and Mac OS X Server
 version 10.6.8.